 Using your hands for support, lift your chest and head, until it points toward the ceiling.
-The cat-cow pose is also useful, helping you release pain from your back.
+The cat-cow pose is also useful.
+It helps you release pain from your back.

 You will have to stand on your knees and palms, arching your back in and out, alternating the cat position with the cow position.

 For each position, you should stretch as much as it feels comfortable.
-The child pose is another great stretching exercising.
+The child pose is another great stretching exercise.